paranoidsp/hello-data-apis/README.md

 $ hasura api-console
 ```
 And then navigate to the [ Learning center ](http://localhost:8080/learning-center) tab.
+### Auth APIs

+Every app almost always requires some form of authentication.
+This is useful to identify a user and provide some sort of personalised experience to the user.
+Hasura provides various types of authentication (username/password, mobile/otp, email/password, Google, Facebook etc).

+You can try out these in the `API EXPLORER` tab of the `api console`.
+To learn more, check out our [docs](https://docs.hasura-stg.hasura-app.io/0.15/manual/users/index.html)

 ### File APIs

-The File API on Hasura lets you upload and store files, and download them when required.
+Sometimes, you would want to upload some files to the cloud.
+This can range from a profile pic for your user or images for things listed on your app.
+You can securely add, remove, manage, update files such as pictures, videos, documents using the Hasura filestore.

 This is done via simple POST, GET and DELETE requests on a single endpoint.

 Just like the Data service, the File API supports Role based access control to the files, along with custom authorization hooks.
 (Check out our [ documentation ](https://docs.hasura.io/) for more!)